Dotdashcom/take-home-webdriver-test/TakeHomeWebdriverTest/README.md

 I was not able to get the Drag and Drop test to work using automation.
 Even though I put the correct source and destination the elements would not get switched.

+In AllTests.java for the fileUploadTest please change the file path for test.txt which is in the resources pack to its file path on your computer then the test will pass.

 FIX: I think the reason the build was failing was because the file path in the pom.xml for the suiteXmlFile was specified to my computer so I changed it to src\test\java\resources\THWDTtestng.xml.
 I tested it on my other computer and maven install worked.
 I think it should work now if you do maven install.

 FIX: I only had enough time to make one Page Object for the Login Page which is used in the Login Success and Login Failure Tests.